gitond/msc_thesis_datastructure/vazlatok/megavazlat.md

 ## 3 Literature review

 ### 3.1 Client-Server Architectures

+> "Deep learning is capable of making the AR/MR systems smarter.
+However, to implement deep learning-based object detection, some obvious considerations need to be considered when choosing between a remote server or a local device.
+Fig. 5 shows the two processes for the object detection computation.
+This section discusses some advantages and disadvantages of each approach and explains some use cases from the literature.
+Capability, computation cost, complexity, and size of the model are important factors in choosing the computation method."
+(Ghasemi et al, 2022)

+> "For the remote server-based computation, the client/user (i.e., AR device) captures frames and sends them to the remote server; then the model processes the data on the server.
+Then, the model sends the output back to the client/user.
+Network connection and delays are important factors during this process."
+(Ghasemi et al, 2022)

+> "Out of 69 studies collected for this review, 48 studies used cloud, edge, or GPU servers.
+17 studies implemented their computation on the local AR devices, and 4 studies used both server and local devices for their computations."
+(Ghasemi et al, 2022)

+> "An android application to enable real-time AR was developed to perform object detection (Ran et al., 2017).
+They performed the object detection on both server and mobile devices and showed that factors affecting detection performance in these scenarios include model size, offloading decision, and video resolution.
+While the results using the server highly depend on the network condition, they concluded that offloading on the server improved frame rate and accuracy."
+(Ghasemi et al, 2022)

+> "Since time consumption is considered one of the main challenges of deep learning, studies used servers to increase the speed of computations even in the training process"
+(Ghasemi et al, 2022)

+> "Based on the reviewed studies and the tradeoffs each method entails, server-based object detection is more common and easier to implement."
+(Ghasemi et al, 2022)

 ### 3.2 Computer Vision (CV)
 > "Deep learning (DL), a sub-field of machine learning (ML), embraces artificial neural networks (ANN), which are algorithms inspired by the structure and function of the human brain"